EmmanuelOlofintuyi/EmmanuelOlofintuyi/README.md

 ### Hi there 👋

-**EmmanuelOlofintuyi/EmmanuelOlofintuyi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 I am currently trying to find ways to gain experience and improve my coding as a relatively new coder
 - 🌱 I’m currently learning ...
 I am currently learning java and C
 - 👯 I’m looking to collaborate on ...
 I am looking to collaborate on anything that wil help me improve my coding. preferably entry level stuff.